mientjan/react-native-markdown-renderer/README.md

 React Native 100% compatible CommonMark renderer, this renderer uses markdown-it as its base to tokenise the markdown, after that a ast is generated and given to the AstRenderer.

+Code in examples is not yet working, looks to be related to this issue. https://github.com/facebook/react-native/issues/14209

 You can

 #### npm